chbaranowski/livingspace/README.md

 Living Space
 ------------

-Living Space is a simple web application based on the grails and bootstrap.
+Living Space is a simple web application based on grails and bootstrap.
 The application is used to bring people together who are searching for apartment in constance.

 Run the application